Table of Contents

 How does photosynthesis work?

-Photosynthesis can be broken down into two main stages: the light-dependent reactions and the light-independent reactions (also known as the Calvin Cycle).
+Two main stages comprise photosynthesis: the light-dependent reactions and the light-independent reactions (also known as the Calvin Cycle).

 Light-dependent reactions